interstellaridea/overtime-app/README.md

 - AuditLog

 ## Features:
-- Approval Workflow
+- X Approval Workflow
-- SMS Sending -> link to approval or overtime input -> integrate with heroku scheduler
+- X SMS Sending -> link to approval or overtime input -> integrate with heroku scheduler
 - x Administrate admin dashboard
 - x Block non admin and guest users
 - Email summary to managers for approval
-- Needs to be documented if employee did not log overtime
+- X Needs to be documented if employee did not log overtime

-## UI:
-- x Bootstrap -> formatting
-- x Icons from glyphicons
-- x Update the styles for forms

 ## TODOS: